arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 ### Binary search in LL

 > Linked List should be sorted.
 > Binary search in linked list is not possible in *logn* runtime complexity.
 As we have to linearly traverse the list to go to the mid element of list.
-Hence to find mid element we have to *n/2* comparisons every time, which is *O(n)* runtime complexity.
+Hence to find mid element we have to do *n/2* comparisons every time, which is *O(n)* runtime complexity.
 As it is not possible to reach the mid element in *constant or O(1)* runtime.
 To reach mid element, we need linear or *O(n)* time complexity.
 > Binary search in linked list can not be as efficient as it is on array because in linked list, reaching to mid node is not possible in constant time.